ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-6-2.md

-Chapter 6: Ethical Considerations in Digital Leadership: Balancing Data Privacy and Security with Innovation and Growth
+Balancing Data Privacy and Security with Innovation and Growth
 =======================================================================================================================

 Data privacy and security are critical ethical considerations in digital leadership.
 Effective digital leaders must balance the need for data privacy and security with the drive for innovation and growth.
 In this chapter, we will explore strategies for balancing data privacy and security with innovation and growth, including protecting user data, implementing strong security measures, and promoting transparency.